jvgiordano/OSSMM-Version-1/docs/_pages/quick-intro.md

 <br>
 # Who made it?

-OSSMM is a project supported by Maynooth University (Ireland) as part a PhD thesis.
+The OSSMM project was developed as part of Jonny Giordano's thesis at the Hamilton Institute at Maynooth Unversity.

 <br>
 # The Goal: